A globally convergent gradient-like method based on the Armijo line search

-In this paper, we propose a new conjugate gradient-like algorithm.
-The step directions generated by the new algorithm satisfy a sufficient descent condition independent of the line search.
+\Abstract {In this paper, a new conjugate gradient-like algorithm is proposed to solve unconstrained optimization problems.
+The step directions generated by the new algorithm satisfy sufficient descent condition independent of the line search.
 The global convergence of the new algorithm, with the Armijo backtracking line search, is proved.
-Numerical experiments indicate the efficiency and robustness of the new algorithm in solving a collection of unconstrained optimization problems from CUTEst package. \keywords{Unconstrained optimization \and Conjugate gradient algorithm \and Global convergence \and Armijo condition \and CUTEst package.}
+Numerical experiments indicate the efficiency and robustness of the new algorithm. }